Rhinoplasty - correction of the nose

 Rhinoplasty – aesthetic and functional nose surgery, in other words means shaping the nose.
 If surgical correction of the nasal septum (septum) is also needed, we are talking about septorinoplasty .

-Images of our patients before and after rhinoplasty faithfully illustrate this concept.
+the figures of our patients before and after rhinoplasty faithfully illustrate the mentioned concept.

 Whether the reason for the operation is functional (breathing difficulties) or aesthetic, choosing a qualified operator is the most important step in making a decision.
 The head and neck plastic surgeon is trained to perform nose, ear and throat surgeries and head and neck plastic surgery, which guarantees safe operation.
 Duty and professional standards oblige the operator to answer all your questions.
 In this way, you get complete information about the possibilities and limitations of rhinoplasty, as well as the mandatory safety for the patient , which must be taken into account when making a decision for or against surgery.

 Important topics of consultation are skin type and age of the patient.
 The thickness and type of skin can affect the success and final appearance of the nose after surgery.
 Before surgery can be performed, the patient needs to reach the end of full body growth, which is normal 15. or 16th year of life.
 The exceptions are very severe deformities with difficulty breathing, when surgery can be performed at an earlier age.

 Photographing and planning the surgical procedure are an integral part of the preoperative preparation.
 It will be explained to you how the cartilaginous and bony structures of the nose can be shaped to give the nose a new shape and how, for example, reshaping the chin can further improve the desired results when making